farrelmr/playground-w7BCBUIV/markdowns/welcome.md

 @[Limit, Distinct and Skip]({"stubs": ["src/main/java/com/javabullets/WinnersLimitDistinctSkip.java"], "command": "com.javabullets.WinnerTest#winnersLimitDistinctSkip"})

-If you have liked this post, check out my personal blog which contains similar tutorials at [www.javabullets.com](http://www.javabullets.com)
+If you have liked this post, check out my personal blog which contains similar tutorials at [www.javabullets.com](http://www.javabullets.com).

+You can also provide me feedback at martin at javabullets.com